tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-06-Stu_Confidence_Intervals.md

 Open the solution and explain the following:

 * The `pandas` library comes built-in with certain matplotlib functions such as `plot`; however, the standalone `matplotlib` library provides the robustness required for altering a plot and setting the lower and upper bounds of a confidence interval.
+Therefore, make sure to import the `pyplot` class from the `matplotlib` library.

   ```python
   # Import libraries and dependencies